 Rankin is a very small borough located in the state of Pennsylvania.
 With a population of 1,820 people and just one neighborhood, Rankin is the 662nd largest community in Pennsylvania.

-Unlike some boroughs, Rankin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rankin are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Rankin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rankin is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Rankin who work in office and administrative support (14.46%), sales jobs (11.82%), and food service (11.27%).

-The percentage of adults in Rankin with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.61% of adults in Rankin have a bachelor's degree or advanced degree.
+The citizens of Rankin are slightly less educated than the national average of 21.84% for the average city or town: 14.61% of adults in Rankin have a bachelor's degree or advanced degree

 The per capita income in Rankin in 2022 was $23,759, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,036 for a family of four.
 However, Rankin contains both very wealthy and poor people as well.
 Rankin also has one of the higher rates of people living in poverty in the nation, with 32.56% of its population below the federal poverty line.